 Bill’s sharing immediately connected with our deeply held conviction that the care of the dying person must change from an exclusively medical focus, to care in the home by family, friends and neighbours whereby all are enriched at this special time of life.
 He helped us to understand his desire to die in his own home with his family and friends gathered around him.
 We were convinced.

-We now provide Dying at Home training programs internationally.
-With Kathleen Dansie we have trained hundreds of people to teach this unique program to family caregivers, from Limpopo District South Africa to Chin State Myanmar, Timor Leste and Wuxi China.
+We provide Dying At Home training programs internationally.
+To date our team, Gerard and Helen-Anne, Kathy and Anthony have trained hundreds of people to teach this unique program to family caregivers, in Limpopo District South Africa, Chin State Myanmar, Timor Leste and planned for Gaza Palestine.
 Requests are made through www.dyingathome.org.